Also Known As

 Description

-Equine rhinopneumonitis has two sub-types: sub-type 1 causes abortions, respiratory and neurologic disease; sub-type 2 cause respiratory problems.
-The disease is highly infectious with transmission occurring by inhaling infected droplets or ingesting material contaminated by nasal discharges or through exposure to aborted fetuses.
+Equine rhinopneumonitis has two sub-types: sub-type 1 causes abortions, respiratory and neurologic disease; sub-type 2 causes respiratory problems.
+The disease is highly infectious with transmission occurring by inhaling infected droplets or ingesting material contaminated by nasal discharges or through exposure to aborted disease-carrying fetuses.

 Diagnosing equine viral rhinopneumonitis is difficult because symptoms cannot be differentiated from equine viral arteritis and equine influenza.
-Using clinical signs may be the first step in making a diagnosis, but it is necessary to confirm the disease through the use of virus isolation and serology.
+Using clinical signs may be the first step in making a diagnosis, but it is necessary to confirm the disease through the use of virus isolation and serology testing in a laboratory.

-The disease develops when a glycoprotein attaches its spikes to respiratory epithelial cell receptors and enters the cell via endocytosis.
-New viral particles are released into the airway and infect other cells or become aerosolized resulting in protein-rich fluids exuding into airways.
+The disease develops when the disease-carrying material attaches itself to cell receptors in the horse's respiratory system and enters the cell.
+New viral particles are released into the airway and infect other cells or become aerosolized resulting in protein-rich fluids pouring into the horse's airways.
 As this copious nasal discharge, often referred to as 'snots' by veterinarians and owners, accumulates, secondary bacterial infections may develop.

 This excessive discharge or buildup of mucus in the throat and nose leads to congestion, fever, coughing, and mild to severe paralysis of the hind quarters.
 Mares may abort after three to twelve weeks of exposure, most commonly in the eighth to eleventh month of gestation.
 While a vaccine does not always prevent the disease, horses that have been vaccinated have less severe cases of the disease than horses that have not been vaccinated.